davwillev/stopwatch/README.md

 A REDCap External Module that provides a stopwatch widget that can be integrated into data entry forms or surveys.
 Results (elapsed time, times started/stopped) can be captured in a number of ways.

+## Bugs / Feature Requests

+In case of bugs, or for feature requests, please visit this module's [GitHub](https://github.com/davwillev/stopwatch) page and open an issue.

 ## Installation

 - Clone this repo into `<redcap-root>/modules/stopwatch_v<version-number>`, or